aurovrata/cf7-google-map/README.txt

 * google map is disabled for [Airplane Mode plugin](https://github.com/norcross/airplane-mode/releases) activation to allow you to develop without an Internet connection.
 * the plugin makes use of [JQuery Google Maps (gmap3) plugin](https://gmap3.net/).
 * as of v1.7 multiple map fields can be added in a single form.
+* plays nice with repetitive fields constructs from the [Smart Grid-Layout extension for CF7](https://wordpress.org/plugins/cf7-grid-layout/) plugin.
 = Checkout our other CF7 plugin extensions =

 * [CF7 Polylang Module](https://wordpress.org/plugins/cf7-polylang/) - this plugin allows you to create forms in different languages for a multi-language website.
 The plugin requires the [Polylang](https://wordpress.org/plugins/polylang/) plugin to be installed in order to manage translations.